 This is one of the more common types of homelessness.
 This form of homelessness is defined as affecting a person that is going through a major life change or catastrophic event.
 Many times when people lose their jobs suddenly and unexpectedly they can face transitional homelessness while they look for a new job.

-Hidden homelessness often goes unreported.
+Help the homeless in Austin - Hidden homelessness often goes unreported.
 These are individuals that are couch-surfing without immediate prospects for permanent housing.
 They will often rely on relatives or friends for a place to live.
 Since they never access homeless support resources they are never included in national statistics.
 Art From the Streets rely on generous donations of people like YOU!